Pepper fruits with dark blossom-end rot spots beside healthy pepper, moisture meter, and mulch

 Fruits that already show blossom end rot will not recover.
 The dead tissue doesn't regenerate, and affected fruits are best removed promptly.

-The good news: once you've stabilized watering and addressed calcium delivery, later-season fruits on the same plant typically develop without any sign of the problem.
+Once watering is steady and calcium delivery is sorted, later fruit on the same plant usually develops with no sign of the problem.
 Blossom end rot is frustrating, but it's rarely a season-ending issue if caught early.

 Soil Testing Resources and Next Steps